choijangwook/rain-deep-sleep/about.md

 ---
-title: About Rain Deep Sleep
+title: About
 ---

-# About
+# About Rain Deep Sleep

 This site provides calming rain sounds for:

 - Deep sleep
 - Focus and study
-- Relaxation and meditation
+- Relaxation
+- Stress relief